microsoft/ELL/INSTALL-Windows.md

 NuGet will download the prerequisites into the `ELL/external` directory.

+By default, CMake will try to determine the correct version of the OpenBLAS library to use for your processor type.
+If you want to override the automatic choice, you can tell CMake which version to use by setting the `DPROCESSOR_HINT` cache variable when you initially call CMake.

+    cmake -G "Visual Studio 14 2015 Win64" -DPROCESSOR_HINT=haswell ..

+Or, if you have already run CMake to set up the build environment, you can just set the variable:

+    cmake -DPROCESSOR_HINT=haswell ..

+Currently, the only supported option for this variable is `haswell`.

 ### Building ELL
 Next, use CMake to create a Visual Studio solution.
 In the repository's root directory (`ELL`), create a `build` subdirectory and change to that directory: